MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 A STACK OF LABELS, FOR TRAFFIC ENGINEERING

-Imagine that R1 wanted a packet to get to R10 via the path R1-R2-R3-R8-R9-R10.
+Imagine that R1 wanted a packet to get to R10 via the precise path of R1-R2-R3-R8-R9-R10.
+Let’s suppose that in this example, you did not want the packet to deviate from this exact path.

 Below you can see what the final packet looks like.
 By the way, these MPLS labels/SID numbers come from my actual lab of ten Junos routers.
 In Part 2 you’ll find out how to see these numbers for yourself.
 For now, you’re just gonna have to #trust me that they’re real.